Navojith/Seeker/README.md

 # How to install and use

 `yarn install` & `yarn start`
-You can use Android Studio Virtual Device Manager or Physical Device for testing First launch the Android Device, then `yarn start` and press `a` to preview
+You can use Android Studio Virtual Device Manager or Physical Device for testing <br />
+First launch the Android Device, then `yarn start` and press `a` to preview